satkriti/StudentScorePrediction/README.md

 Now I've added this predictedScore value in Testingdata
 code: testingdata$PredScores = predictedScore

+Now it's cruicial that we validate our models.
-Though it wasn't implicitly required I have tested my models using MAE(Mean Absolute Error) and MAPE(Mean Absolute Percentage Error)
+I have tested my models using MAE(Mean Absolute Error) and MAPE(Mean Absolute Percentage Error)

 Lower the MAE, the better is the model.
-My MAE = 4.5 MAPE less than .05 - acceptably accurate.  (.10 < MAPE < .25 indicates low, but acceptable accuracy.
+My MAE score = 4.5 MAPE less than .05 - acceptably accurate.  (.10 < MAPE < .25 indicates low, but acceptable accuracy.
 MAPE>.25 is unacceptable) My MAPE = 0.08

 code: